amindWalker/expresso-kit/README.md

 # Expresso-Kit
 ☕ A TUI + CLI tool for validating git repositories with docker-compose and environment configuration support
-> For my Italian friends, I know it's ESpresso, not EXpresso, but the idea is to play around with the name and convey speed and satisfaction (for coffee lovers, of course☕♥️).

 [![CI](https://github.com/amindWalker/expresso-kit/actions/workflows/ci-test.yml/badge.svg)](https://github.com/amindWalker/expresso-kit/actions)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)